fullermd/ctwm-mirror/README.md

 USE_XRANDR
 :       Enables the use of multi-monitors of different sizes via
         libXrandr.
-Disable if libXrandr isn't present or lesser than 1.5.
+Disable if libXrandr isn't present or is older than 1.5.
         (**ON** by default)